Recruiting for Adaptability and Culture Fit May Lead to Exclusion of Diverse Talents: How to Hire Tactfully

 - Validate your list with credible people.

 - Identify and evaluate potential pains of the role.
-For example, if this role requires the handling of a high-need, high-demand, client for long periods of time, how will you support this role, particularly in times of sickness, vacation, and during other valid absences?
-How will you empower the person in this role to set limits?
+For example, if this role requires the handling of a high-need, high-demand, client for long periods of time, how will you support the person in this role, in times of sickness, vacation, and during other valid absences?
+How will you empower the person in the role to set limits?

-- Identify basic parameters for the role such as: pay range, expected work hours, and work location.
+- Identify basic parameters such as: pay range, expected work hours, and work location.
+Can he/she work remotely?
+Must he/she be onsite?

 - Determine a reasonable time frame for filling (or adjusting) the role based on the actual talent pool, your current needs, future/consequential needs, and the strengths and weaknesses of your team.

 - Have domain experts assess prospects for the skills required to accomplish non-negotiable tasks.
-This may be in the form of an interview.
-It may be in the form of a sample work request.
-It may be in the form of a new assignment given to the prospect.
+This may be in the form of an interview; it may be in the form of a sample work request.
+Or it may be in the form of an asssement given to the prospect.

 - Take thorough notes.